isaacgr/jaysonic/README.md

 server.method("add", add);
 ```

+_Note: The same syntax for all the above methods is used for the HTTP server_

 ##### Listening for client connections

 The `clientConnected` and `clientDisconnected` methods return the host and port of the client in the callback.
+These methods are not available for the HTTP server.

 ```js
 server.clientConnected(({ host, port }) => {